-Rights and security for all Afghans
+Promoting the rule of law – justice and security for all Afghans

-Title: Promotion of the rule of law in Afghanistan
+Title: Promotion of the Rule of Law in Afghanistan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Afghan Ministry of Justice
+Lead executing agency: Ministry of Justice

-Overall term: 2003 to 2017
+Overall term: 2017 to 2021

 After decades of violent conflict, the Afghan population expects not only justice but above all legal security.
 After the end of the Taliban regime, the country laid the foundations for a constitutional state with a new constitution in 2004.
 However, the judiciary is still facing major challenges in implementing the new legal system: in Afghanistan, several legal systems coexist – traditional, Islamic and parliamentary law.
 Many Afghans continue to rely on purely informal structures and accept legal uncertainty.